-One of the SMPTE Professional Development Academy’s most innovative educational services is its Virtual Classroom courses.
-Through the Virtual Classroom, we are able to offer learning opportunities to individuals from around the world.
+One of the SMPTE’s most innovative educational services is its virtual classroom courses.
+Through the virtual classroom, we are able to offer learning opportunities to individuals from around the world.

-This course is designed to give participants a ‘big picture’ look at the future UHD Ecosystem, and how its implementation will affect the broadcasting and theatrical industries, plus how it will impact viewer engagement.
-After completing this course, participants should have a firm understanding of how UHD content is produced and acquired, then moved thru post-production to distribution/transmission.
+This course is designed to give you a ‘big picture’ look at the coming UHD Ecosystem.
+The focus is on how UHD implementation will affect both the broadcasting and cinema industries while examining the impact of the audience experience and viewer engagement.
+Upon completion of the course, you will be familiar with how UHD content is produced and acquired as well as how it moves through post-production to distribution/transmission.

-This course gives students a good working knowledge of the key principles of IP video and audio transport intended for modern production and broadcasting facilities.
-After completing this course, students should have a solid grasp of the major elements of IP video technology, including content preparation, system architecture alternatives and network performance management.
+This course will provide you with good working knowledge of the key principles of IP video and audio transport intended for modern production and broadcasting facilities.
+After completing this course, you will have a solid grasp of the major elements of IP video technology, including content preparation, system architecture alternatives and network performance management.